xwmx/nb/README.md

 #### `bookmark` -- A command line tool for managing bookmarks.

-`notes` includes a `bookmark` executable that provides a full-featured bookmark management system simply by aliasing the `bookmark` subcommand from `notes`:
+`notes` includes a `bookmark` executable that's a shortcut for `notes bookmark`, providing a full-featured bookmark management tool:

 ```bash
 # bookmark a page